hyukkyukang/PRODA/README.md

 Prerequisite: Note that NL text is generated from a query graph.
 To translate a SQL query, a corresponding query graph should be given, which is generated along _SQL Geneartion_ process.

-Below code snippet shows an example that generates NL text for a SQL query.
+Below code snippet shows an example that generates NL text for a SQL query with a single query block.

 ```python
 from typing import List, Tuple